GET A FREE SIMUCASE MEMBERSHIP AND MAKE YOUR COLLEGE RESUME STAND OUT!

 As the leading simulated learning platform for current and future SLPs, Simucase provides unlimited learning opportunities in a no-risk virtual environment.
-Our innovative Student Ambassador Program provides an opportunity for select, ambitious college students who want to gain valuable paid work experience while promoting Simucase to their peers.
-If you or someone you know wants to earn some extra money, advance their education and distinguish their college resume, consider becoming a Simucase Ambassador today.
+Our innovative Student Ambassador Program provides an opportunity for select, ambitious college students who want to gain valuable work experience while promoting Simucase to their peers.
+If you want to advance your education and distinguish your college resume, consider becoming a Simucase Ambassador today.

 - Must be a current graduate or undergraduate student in an ASHA-accredited program